your-ko/link-validator/README.md

 * Then make sure that both API and APP keys are created and use these values in the env vars of the app.

 Create `Read Only`, following the principle of the least privilege.

+Unfortunately Datadog API are limited so not many resources are validated at the moment.
+To avoid a lot of false positives, I just perform "mock" validation.

 ### Config file vs ENV variables
 You can configure the link-validator either via environment variables: